 - Alumni Connections

 The vast majority of information you will need to access will be available online.
 Some sites are free public databases and others require paid subscriptions.
-Nebraska Law CSO pays subscriptions on your behalf to make sure you have access to many databases and materials.
+Nebraska Law CDO pays subscriptions on your behalf to make sure you have access to many databases and materials.
 The passwords necessary to access these sites may not be shared with others.